SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 - **Endpoint**.
 The URL of the httpd status endpoint (default: `http://localhost:80/server-status?auto`).
 - **Access File log Path**.
 Enter the path to the Access log file for your Apache instance.
 - **Error file log path**.
 Enter the path to the error log file for your Apache instance.
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
-By default sumo tags _sourceCategory with the value otel/apache user needs to provide the value for `webengine.cluster.name`
+By default sumo tags `_sourceCategory` with the value otel/apache user needs to provide the value for `webengine.cluster.name`.

 import OtelLogAdvanceOption from '../../../../reuse/apps/opentelemetry/logs-advance-option-otel.md';

 <OtelLogAdvanceOption/>

-**Processing Rules** - You can add **processing rules** for logs/metrics collected.
+**Processing Rules**.
+You can add **processing rules** for logs/metrics collected.
 To learn more, refer to [Processing Rules](../processing-rules/index.md).

 ### Step 3: Push the source template to the desired remotely managed collectors